Jeansen/cdmn/README.md

 | Meta-h    | Toggle visibility in bar style <br> Switch from overlay to bar style |

 # How to use cdmn
-*cdmn* offers two visual styles: overlay and bar.
+*cdmn* offers two visual modes: overlay and bar.

-The *overlay* style simply does what the name already implies.
+The *overlay* mode simply does what the name already implies.
 It creates an overlay on top of the current terminal.
 This style will not interfere with your terminal output.
 If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

-On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
+On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* mode.
 With this style a complete line will be reserved for *cdmn*.
-You can switch to this style with `Meta-h`.
-This binding will also toggle the visibility of *cdmn* while using the bar style.
+You can switch to this mode with `Meta-h`.

-If you want to return to the overlay style just make *cdmn* invisible and use the `Meta-o` binding again.
+Each binding can be used to switch modes or to hide and show the gauges in a given mode.
+For instance, if you were in overlay mode you could use `Meta-h` to go to bar mode and then use `Meta-h` repeatedly to toggle the visibility.
+Just try it.
+I hope it will be intuitive.

 Additional information can be accessed with the `Meta-l` binding.
 At the moment this will only show some simple filesystem information.
 But there are already plans for more ...

 Normally the Meta key maps to the the ALT key.
 If the bindings do not work, please check your system mappings.

 # How to compile rxvt-unicode
 It might happen that your distribution does not offer version 9.22 of rxvt, even not via backports or other repositories.
 In this case you can still compile rxvt yourself.
 I recommend to first install the available version of your distribution anyway to pull in all its dependencies.
 Then uninstall it directly afterwards (but keep the dependencies).
 Now you can build rxvt yourself.
 This should take less than 5 minutes.
 Here is what you need to do on Debian:

-- First you will need to install some development packages to compile rxsvt with all the necessary features.
+- First you will need to install some development packages to compile rxvt with all the necessary features.

         sudo apt-get install libxft-dev libperl-dev checkinstall